An adventure of 26 hours and 27 miles in the White Mountains

 Ascent

 I woke up at about 5:00 on Saturday, November 3.
 After regular morning rituals, I did some stretching and yoga.
-I hit the dinning room for a very hearty breakfast anticipating a long strenuous day.
-I talked to the AMC staff again and confirmed the weather would be mild until early afternoon when there would be 50% chance of rain and strong wind resulted from the peripheral effect of Hurricane Noel.
-I was determined to stick with the plan to hike to the summit through the Crawford Path, but prepared to come down with a different one to minimize the distance on the exposed ridge.
-One of them would be through Edmands Path leading to an auto road - Mt.
+I hit the dining room for a very hearty breakfast, anticipating a long, strenuous day.
+I talked to the AMC staff again and confirmed that the weather would be mild until early afternoon, when there would be a 50% chance of rain and strong winds due to the peripheral effects of Hurricane Noel.
+I was determined to stick to the plan to hike to the summit via the Crawford Path, but I prepared to descend via a different route to minimize the distance on the exposed ridge.
+One of them would be through Edmunds Path, leading to an auto road—Mt.
 Clinton Road.
 I also decided to take all the extra small loops to reach all the peaks instead of staying strictly on the Crawford Path.

-I had to move from Washington Room (a private room) to Eisenhower Room (a shared room) because there would be a big gathering of veteran hutters that day and I could book the private room only for one night.
+I had to move from the Washington Room (a private room) to the Eisenhower Room (a shared room) because there would be a big gathering of veteran hutters that day, and I could book the private room only for one night.
 I prepared a very light backpack as I always prefer for hiking.
-It contained 5 small bottles of spring water, 6 power bars, a digital camera, binoculars, a pair of ultra-light hiking poles, a flashlight, my mobile phone, a cap, two extra pairs of pants one of which is water proof running pants, and an extra dryLETE long sleeve, one extra pair of gloves.
-I started out wearing trail shoes, running pants, a dryLETE long sleeve and a 2001 Boston Marathon running jacket.
+It contained five small bottles of spring water, 6 power bars, a digital camera, binoculars, a pair of ultra-light hiking poles, a flashlight, my mobile phone, a cap, two extra pairs of pants, one of which is waterproof running pants, an extra dryLETE long sleeve, and one extra pair of gloves.
+I started out wearing trail shoes, running pants, a dryLETE long sleeve, and a 2001 Boston Marathon running jacket.

 I turned on my Forerunner 205 GPS watch when I stepped out of the Highland Center.
 The time was 7:26 Saturday, November 3, 2007.
 The elevation was 1900 ft.
 It was cloudy and the temperature was in 30s°F. Steep ascending immediately started.
 It was very quiet.
-Very soon I got so warm that I had to open my jacket.
-My dryLETE long sleeve is excellent in moisture management so I felt very comfortable.
+Very soon, I got so warm that I had to open my jacket.
+My dryLETE long sleeve shirt is excellent in moisture management, so I felt very comfortable.

-After taking a few photos of the closed hut, I was en route to Mount Pierce which I reached at 9:01 at elevation 4312 ft.
+After taking a few photos of the closed hut, I was en route to Mount Pierce, which I reached at 9:01 at an elevation of 4312 ft.
 The distance from the start was 3.3 miles.

 I wasted no time in ascending to Mount Eisenhower by taking the second extra loop.
-I reached it at 9:43 at elevation 4760 ft.
+I reached it at 9:43 at an elevation of 4760 ft.
 The distance from the start was 4.85 miles.

 Mount Franklin was the next presidential peak on the Crawford path, so I must have passed it, but I did not know where it was because I saw no sign.
 It is probably just a small bump between Mount Eisenhower and Mount Monroe.